 Great Research Tool: Simply Wall St

-In the past when it comes to more research on a particular stock I used various financial websites.
-Lately I have been using Simply Wall St for further stock research.
+When it comes to more research on a particular stock I typically use various financial websites.
+A great tool I’ve used for further stock analysis/research is called Simply Wall St.

 Why do I love Simple Wall St?
 Because it provides a quick visual representation of how a company is currently positioned.
 When you look up a stock, Simple Wall St provides something called a snowflake to show you how a company is currently valued.

-The snowflake changes color (green, yellow, red) and shape based on each company’s strength or weakness in the different categories.
-The categories are: Value, Future Performance, Past Performance, Financial Health, and Dividend Income.
-Like mentioned, the snowflake gives you a very quick overview if you should spend more time analyzing the stock-of-interest.
+The snowflake changes colour (green, yellow, red) and shape based on each company’s strength or weakness in the different categories.
+The categories are – Value, Future Performance, Past Performance, Financial Health, and Dividend Income.
+As mentioned, the snowflake gives you a very quick overview if you should spend more time analyzing the stock of interest.

 Overall, I have found Simply Wall St very easy to use and has sped up my stock analysis process.